We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Any over-the-counter (OTC) CBD product you buy doesn’t have the FDA stamp of approval.
+That means any over-the-counter (OTC) CBD product you buy does not have the FDA stamp of approval.

-- Full-spectrum CBD: Full-spectrum CBD contains small amounts of all components of the cannabis plant.
-That means it can have trace amounts of tetrahydrocannabinol (THC).
-Federally legal full-spectrum products will always have less than 0.3 percent THC.
-In states where cannabis is fully legal, you may also be able to find full-spectrum products with higher levels of THC.
+- Full-spectrum CBD: Full-spectrum CBD contains several components of the cannabis plant, including trace amounts of tetrahydrocannabinol (THC).
+Federally legal full-spectrum products will always have less than 0.3% THC.
+In states where cannabis is fully legal, you may also be able to find full-spectrum products with higher THC levels.

 - Broad-spectrum CBD: This type of CBD does not contain THC.
-It does contain other components of the cannabis plant, though, so it won’t be 100-percent CBD alone.
+It does contain other components of the cannabis plant, though, so it won’t be 100% CBD.
 Consider it the middle child of the three CBD choices.

-- CBD isolate: Your pure CBD product, isolate contains no other compounds found in cannabis, except for the CBD itself.
+- CBD isolate: Also referred to as pure CBD, CBD isolate contains no other compounds found in cannabis, except for the CBD itself.